Skip to content

 2. Artificial Intelligence: Core members have expertise in bioinformatics and are proficient in using computational tools for the analysis of large datasets.
 Several ongoing research projects within the center leverage machine learning tools to manipulate and analyze complex data, such as clinical information obtained from critically ill patients.

-4. Culture: The SCIRC fosters a culture of multidisciplinary collaboration, both internally and through research partnerships with external institutions.
-Regular internal and external reviews of the SCIRC ensures accountability in research practices.
+4. Culture: The CISRC fosters a culture of multidisciplinary collaboration, both internally and through research partnerships with external institutions.
+Regular internal and external reviews of the CISRC ensures accountability in research practices.
 Additionally, the educational mission raises institutional awareness of sepsis and promotes evidence-based clinical management strategies.

 The background image is Penn State College of Medicine crescent blended with dark blue overlay

-Learn More about the Sepsis and Critical Illness Research Center
+Learn More about the Critical Illness and Sepsis Research Center

 The center offers: